tbma2014us/ops-tools/README.md

 Multithreading AWS EC2 instances backup into AMIs by tag, instance id or name

 ## rotate.py
-Rotates the expiring AWS keys and writes them into the local config files."
+Rotates the expiring AWS keys and writes them into the local config files.

-## start-stop.p
+## start-stop.py
 Starts or stops AWS EC2 instances by name or instance id

 ## wait.py